-Arabis and tobacco mosaic diseases cause leaf mottling, leaf curl and blistering of foliage and blooms.
+Arabis and tobacco mosaic diseases cause leaf mottling, leaf curl, and blistering of foliage and blooms.
 All the lily virus diseases can deplete the health of the lily plant over time.

 Causes of Lily Mosaic Virus

 It may seem like your lily patch is infecting itself as one plant after another develops symptoms.
 However, the root cause is aphid infestation.
 Check under the leaves for the little pests and you will likely find many of these sucking insects.
-As they feed, they inject the virus into the vascular system of the plant and it transmits throughout the vein system to infect all parts of the lily.
+As they feed, they inject the virus into the vascular system of the plant, and it transmits throughout the vein system to infect all parts of the lily.

-Lily mosaic disease is most common in tiger lilies whose bulbs may be already infected.
+Lily mosaic disease is most common in tiger lilies whose bulbs may already be infected.
 Feeding activity on these plants will infect other lily species.
 For this reason, many lily collectors will not include the tiger lilies in their collection.

 Treatment of Lily Virus Diseases